benemon/flask-cert-details/README.md

 Small utility to demonstrate the validity / rotation of certificates.
 Particularly helpful for demonstrating HashiCorp Vault's PKI Secrets Engine in Kubernetes clusters.

+*Note that this will not show details on the certificate chain used in the process of securing in-transit communication with the application.*

 ## usage

 Set the following environment variables: